telerik/ajax-docs/controls/tagcloud/data-binding/binding-to-web-service-or-wcf-service.md

 ---
 title: Binding to Web Service or Wcf Service
-page_title: Binding to Web Service or Wcf Service | UI for ASP.NET AJAX Documentation
+page_title: Binding to Web Service or Wcf Service | RadTagCloud for ASP.NET AJAX Documentation
 description: Binding to Web Service or Wcf Service
 slug: tagcloud/data-binding/binding-to-web-service-or-wcf-service
 tags: binding,to,web,service,or,wcf,service